kiro6/penetration-testing-notes/Web Server Configuration: Virtual Hosting and Traffic Routing/README.md

 some                    [Status: 200, Size: 195, Words: 41, Lines: 9]
 :: Progress: [12/12] :: Job [1/1] :: 0 req/sec :: Duration: [0:00:00] :: Errors: 0 ::
 ```

+# Routing traffic via an intermediary

+- Another common scenario is when websites are hosted on distinct back-end servers, but all traffic between the client and servers is routed through an intermediary system.
+- This could be a simple load balancer or a reverse proxy server of some kind.
+This setup is especially prevalent in cases where clients access the website via a content delivery network (CDN).

+###### In this case, even though the websites are hosted on separate back-end servers, all of their domain names resolve to a single IP address of the intermediary component.
+###### This presents some of the same challenges as virtual hosting because the reverse proxy or load balancer needs to know the appropriate back-end to which it should route each request